foundriesio/docs/source/reference-manual/boards/generic-flashing.rst

       #.
 Select your ``<system-image>``
       #.
 Select your disk via the :guilabel:`Device` dropdown.
       #.
 Click :guilabel:`Write`
       #.
-Wait for the image to finish writing, and a **Write Successful** dialog will appear.
+Wait for the image to finish writing.
+         A **Write Successful** dialog will appear.

-1. Remove the flash drive from the host and insert/connect it into the board.
+1. Remove the flash drive and connect it to the board.

 2. Power on the board to boot the new image.